 Step 2: Check If Your Current Content is Targeting a Potential Keyword

-Now, we want to make sure that your current content is targeting a potential keyword that can really give it a boost.
+Now, you want to make sure that your current content is targeting a potential keyword that can really give it a boost.

 To see how the main keyword performs, I normally use SemRush, you can use any keyword research tool out there, they do the same thing.